 Nicholas J. Iacovetta is a Justice of the Supreme Court of the State of New York serving in the County of the Bronx.
 His judicial career spans 30 years.
 He was appointed a Judge of the Criminal Court of the City of New York by Mayor Edward I. Koch in 1988.
 He was reappointed to that position for 3 successive 10 year terms by Mayor Rudolph Guiliani in 1996, by Mayor Michael Bloomberg in 2006 and by Mayor Bill De Blasio in 2016.
 In 1994, Robert G. M. Keating, the Administrative Judge of the Criminal Court, designated him to serve in the Supreme Court as an Acting Supreme Court Justice where he has presided over more than 200 felony jury trials.
 Justice Iacovetta has also served in various specialized parts including Drug Court, the Juvenile Offender Court, Veterans Court, Judicial Diversion & Treatment Court, and Mental Health Treatment Court.
 In 2018 he was appointed a Justice of the Supreme Court after his nomination by Governor Andrew Cuomo was confirmed by the New York State Senate.

-Justice Iacovetta is a lifelong resident of the Bronx where he is a parishioner.
+Justice Iacovetta is a resident of the Bronx where he is a parishioner at St. Benedicts Church.
 He is a graduate of Cardinal Hayes High School, received his B.A. from Fordham College, and his J.D. from Fordham University School of Law.

 Justice Iacovetta was commissioned a 2d Lt. in the Army R.O.T.C. accelerated program after training at Fort Benning, Georgia during the summer preceding his senior year of college.
 After graduating law school in May 1973 he graduated from the U.S. Army Field Artillery School at Fort Sill, Oklahoma in December 1973.
 He received an Honorable Discharge from the Army Reserve in 1978 with the rank of Captain.